-The Commission would be responsible for issuing licenses and collecting any license application fee.
+The Commission would be responsible for issuing licenses and collecting any license application fees.
 Licenses would be valid for five years.
-Except for sports wagering supplier license applicants, all license applicants, as well as any directors or officers required by the Commission, would be subject to extensive background checks by the Commission.
+All license applicants, as well as any directors or officers required by the Commission, would be subject to extensive background checks by the Commission.
 The types of licenses are as follows:

 - Interactive Sports Wagering License required to offer and accept sports wagers in North Carolina.
 The Commission must authorize at least 10, but not more than 12, interactive sports wagering licenses.
 If there are more than 12 applicants, the Commission, in its discretion, must select the most qualified applicants.
-Certain tribal gaming enterprises that file an application and pay the application fee will automatically be provided an interactive sports wagering license and not count toward the 12-license limit.
-The application fees for an interactive sports wagering license are as follows:

-- Initial application fee: \$500,000.

-- Renewal application fee: \$100,000.

-- Service Provider License required for a person to provide covered services to any interactive sports wagering licensee.
-Covered services are services that involve the operation, management, or control of sports wagers, including development or operation of a sports wagering platform and the provision of odds and line information.
-Covered services does not include payment processing, customer identity, age verification, geolocation services, streaming or other video and data that does not include odds or line information, telecommunications or internet service that is not designed for sports wagering, or other goods or services not designed for use in connection with sports wagering.
+Certain tribal gaming enterprises will automatically be provided an interactive sports wagering license and not count toward the 12-license limit.
+The application fees for an interactive sports wagering license are as follows: - Initial application fee: \$1,000,000.Renewal application fee: \$1,000,000. - Service Provider License required for a person to provide covered services to any interactive sports wagering licensee.
+Covered services are services that create sports wagering markets and determination of sports wager outcomes that involve the operation, management, or control of sports wagers, including development or operation of a sports wagering platform and the provision of odds and line information.
+Covered services do not include payment processing, customer identity, age verification, geolocation services, streaming or other video and data that does not include odds or line information, telecommunications or internet service that is not designed for sports wagering, or other goods or services not designed for use in connection with sports wagering.
+A service provider license is not required for interactive sports wagering licensees that provide covered services in-house.
 The application fees for a service provider license are as follows:

-- Initial application fee: \$25,000.
+Initial application fee: \$50,000.Renewal application fee: \$50,000.

-- Renewal application fee: \$10,000.

-- Sports Wagering Supplier License required to sell, lease, distribute, offer, or otherwise provide services, goods, software, or other components necessary for the creation of betting markets and determining bet outcomes, directly or indirectly, to any license holder or applicant involved in the acceptance of bets.
+• Sports Wagering Supplier License - issued to entities that provide services, goods, software or other components necessary for the creation of sports wagering markets and determination of sports wager outcomes for any interactive sports wagering licensee or service provider licensee involved in the acceptance of sports wagers.
 Upon approval of the Commission, a provisional sports wagering supplier license may be issued prior to issuance of a sports wagering supplier license.
-A sports wagering supplier license is not required for interactive sports wagering licensees that act as a sports wagering supplier.
+A sports wagering supplier license is not required for interactive sports wagering licensees that provide covered services in-house.
 The application fees for a sports wagering supplier license are as follows:

-- Initial application fee: \$15,000.
+Initial application fee: \$30,000.Renewal application fee: \$30,000.

-- Renewal application fee: \$5,000.